 With over 8 million Instagram business profiles, the world’s most popular photo-sharing app is a hub of activity for big and small brands, each vying for a large share of eyeballs and market share.
 With so many brands competing for attention, it is but natural that there is a lot of clutter and noise, and cutting through it is only possible by putting together a killer Instagram marketing strategy.

 Some essential guidelines for devising a profitable Instagram marketing strategy:

 Determine your target audience

 Before everything else, it is important to get a fix on who you are trying to reach out to on Instagram.
-Since, as of June 2018, the number of Instagram users have crossed the one billion mark, it is quite likely that the target audience population will be present;
+Since, as of June 2018, the number of Instagram users has crossed the one billion mark, it is quite likely that the target audience population will be present;

 however, you need to ascertain the demographics and behavioral patterns before you can devise the content they will find engaging.
 Define the target audience by additional parameters like the brands they are interested in, the hashtags they use, and the locations they frequent.
-The more time you spend in defining your audience, the better your chance of engaging them.
+The more time you spend defining your audience, the better your chance of engaging them.

 Determine the goals

-It is extremely important to determine your business objectives at the very start; otherwise; you will end up wasting precious resources and time and missed opportunities.
+It is important to determine your business objectives at the very start; otherwise, you will waste precious resources and time and miss opportunities.

 It is not necessary for all objectives to be dollar-denominated.
 Instagram marketing activities could be geared to acquiring more followers for Instagram, raising brand awareness, building an engaged community of users, or even driving conversions along the sales funnel.
-Depending on your industry and the objectives you define, you will have different content to be devised and different KPIs and measurement metrics.
+Depending on your industry and the objectives you define, you will have different content and KPIs, and measurement metrics to devise.

 The earlier you get around to defining them, the less the wasted effort and better the ability of your team to stay focused on curating content that will deliver results.